font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-portability.md

-# Pac-Man Application On Federated Kubernetes Cluster With Public Cloud Provider Migration
+# Pac-Man Application On Federated Kubernetes Cluster With Public Cloud Provider Portability

 This guide will walk you through creating multiple Kubernetes clusters spanning multiple public cloud providers and use a federation control plane to deploy the Pac-Man Node.js application onto AWS and GKE clusters, then move it just